1

 provided the incorrect information (furnisher).

-You can usually nd that address on your
+You can usually nd that address on your

 credit report.

-If you’re mailing the dispute information, it’s a
+If you’re mailing the dispute information, its a

-good idea to use certied mail with a return
+good idea to use certied mail with a return

 receipt requested, if that’s available to you.
 That

-way, the post ofce will send a postcard telling
+way, the post ofce will send a postcard telling

 you when your dispute letter was delivered.